 The consequences of a Maine driving to endanger conviction depend on the circumstances.
-But the possible penalties are:
+However, the possible penalties are provided below.

-- Standard driving to endanger.
-Most driving to endanger violations are class E crimes.
+Most driving-to-endanger violations are class E crimes.
 Convicted motorists are looking at up to six months in jail, a maximum $1,000 in fines, and a license suspension of 30 to 180 days.

-- Aggravated driving to endanger.
 An offender who causes "serious bodily injury" to another person can be convicted of aggravated driving to endanger, a class C crime.
-The offender faces up to five years behind bars, a maximum $5,000 in fines, and a license suspension of 180 days to two years.
+The offender faces up to five years behind bars, a maximum of $5,000 in fines, and a license suspension of 180 days to two years.

-A driving to endanger conviction will also add two points to the motorist's driving record.
+A driving-to-endanger conviction will also add two demerit points to the motorist's driving record.
 Accumulating 12 or more points within a year leads to license suspension.

 The facts of every case are different.
 If you've been arrested for or charged with driving to endanger, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.